dborth/snes9xgx/README.txt

 - added: load/save preference selector.
 ROM, SRAM, Freeze, and preferences are saved/loaded according to these
 - added: preliminary Windows file share loading/saving (SMB) support on Wii:
-		 You can input your network settings into snes9xGX.xml, or in s9xconfig.cpp and compile from the source
+		 You can input your network settings into snes9xGX.xml, or edit s9xconfig.cpp from the source code and compile.
 - added: 'Auto' settings for save/load - attempts to automatically determine your load/save device(s) - SD, USB, Memory Card, DVD, SMB
 - added: ROM Information page